TIRANA, August 8

 Qemal Stafa Stadium

-The former main stadium in Albania, that is currently under construction, was completed by the political prisoners in 1945.
-The construction of the stadium started by the Italians, but it was interrupted by WWII.
+The former main stadium in Albania, which is now transformed into a new stadium, was completed by the political prisoners in 1945.
+The construction of the stadium was started by the Italians, but it was interrupted by WWII.
 Over 300 political inmates worked every day in the construction site.

 The new stadium preserved the historical facade, designed by the Italian architect and urbanist Gherardo Bosio, but nothing was said so far about the memory of the political prisoners.